analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

 How will your report be aggregated and reported on.
 Since we are performing calculations on fields that exist on different rows (because they are in different years), we need to know at what level to aggregate them.

-You will want to choose the lowest level of aggregation and obviously, leave out Year.
+You will want to choose the lowest level of aggregation and obviously, **leave out Year**.

 You will usually always want the Month of year from the SAME date that you passed as your **yoyDate** field in the **yoyCreateField** function's configuration.